kaievns/a-plus-forms/README.md

 # A+ Forms

 You know all those react forms frameworks.
 The ones that look great at the beginning, but in the morning you wish you didn't meet them.
-Well, meet A+ forms.
+Well, say hello to A+ forms.
 A forms library that you would use again.

 # W.I.P.